 Gravitational Redshift Test in a Lunar Distant Retrograde Orbit Using a Compact Hydrogen Maser

-• This letter presents a gravitational redshift measurement experiment using a satellite-based compact passive hydrogen maser (PHM) in a lunar distant retrograde orbit (DRO).
+• This letter reports a gravitational redshift measurement experiment using a satellite-based compact passive hydrogen maser (PHM) in a lunar distant retrograde orbit (DRO).
 In March 2024, the Chinese Academy of Sciences launched the DRO-A/B twin satellites, which entered a DRO in July 2024.
-This orbit has a geocentric distance from approximately 300,000 to 450,000 kilometers and a 2 : 1 resonance ratio.
-In April 2025, utilizing microwave dual one-way ranging (DOWR), the experiment successfully achieved satellite-ground time-frequency comparisons using the PHM aboard DRO-A. This work validated the in-orbit performance of the compact PHM and supported tests of the Einstein Equivalence Principle (EEP).
+This orbit has a geocentric distance of approximately 300,000-450,000 kilometers and a 2:1 resonance ratio.
+Employing microwave dual one-way ranging (DOWR), satellite-ground time-frequency comparisons were successfully achieved in April 2025 using the PHM aboard the DRO-A satellite.
+This study validated the in-orbit performance of the compact PHM and supported tests of the Einstein Equivalence Principle.
 The gravitational redshift measurement result is (8.74 ± 4.17) × 10-3.
-As the world’s first fundamental physics experiment deploying PHMs in a lunar DRO, it provides significant new engineering approaches for testing gravitational theories in cislunar space.
+As the world’s first fundamental physics experiment to deploy PHMs in a lunar DRO, this study provides significant new engineering approaches for testing gravitational theories in cislunar space.

 • Article Text